CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 2.6.Ti=Purposes and Powers

-2.6.sec=The Company is formed for the purpose of engaging in the businesses of consulting and investments.
+2.6.sec=The Company is formed for the purpose of engaging in {P1.Business.cl}.
 The Company has the power to do all things necessary, incident, or in furtherance of that business or any other lawful business for which limited liability companies may be formed under the Act.

 2.7.Ti=Title to Assets